 |Your cart is currently empty|

-The Pressure Sensor Options are for use with the Gen-II units only.
+The Pressure Sensor Options are for use with the Gen-II units only and are not compatable with Gen-II-3V or Gen1 units.
 The Gen-II units as well as the ECM require functioning pressure sensors to operate correctly.

 On 2007 or newer vehicles that have two solenoid type air switching valves with a pressure sensor (one in each air switching valve) this harness with a Factory Toyota pressure sensor is a great cost saving kit addon that will take care of problems caused by a damaged pressure sensors.
 This replacement sensor will take the place of the damaged pressure sensor built into your 5 pin air switching valve.